sjl/red-tape/docs/06-initial-data.markdown

             :message ""}
      ...}

-When you run some data through the form, the initial data is ignored:
+When you run some data through the form, the initial data is ignored completely:

     :::clojure
     (sample-form {:email "foo@bar.com"